 Instrumental students must prepare a minimum of two selections of contrasting styles and character that will demonstrate their technical and musical ability.
 These selections should be of a classical nature such as the standard solo repertoire listings on the state and national level, grade IV or above.
 Other comparable works are acceptable, such as movements of a sonata or concerto, or a classical etude.
 Memorization is not required.
 Students should be prepared to perform various scales and/or arpeggios.
 Instrumentalists may bring their own accompanist or perform without accompaniment.

-The School of Music awards various scholarships to outstanding music majors.
-Awards are determined on performing ability and availability of funds and are assigned on a one-time basis with renewal possible each school year.
+The School of Music is pleased to be able to award increased scholarship funds for outstanding incoming music majors.
+Awards are determined on performing ability, need and availability of funds; most are renewal for multiple years.
+Additional opportunities include housing awards and admission to the Wayland Arts Learning Community.
 Scholarships are awarded on the basis of evaluations at your audition with the School of Music.
-A special scholarship audition is not necessary, but a live audition will be necessary for scholarship consideration.
-Awards are determined by a scholarship committee comprised of music faculty members and coordinated with the Office of Financial Aid and Scholarships.
+A special scholarship audition is not required, but a live audition will be necessary for scholarship consideration.
+Awards are determined by studio faculty members and coordinated with the Office of Financial Aid and Scholarships.
 Please note that if you are a transfer student on scholarship at another school, you will only be considered for an award at James Madison University if the music executive of your current school sends a written release to the director of the School of Music.